tttppp/ragl/rules.md

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.

-1.3.5 3 strikes accumulated during the season result in a straight Disqualification from the group stage.
+1.3.5 Three strikes accumulated during the season result in a straight Disqualification from the group stage.
 Disqualified players are cleared of any results in that season and are placed last in their respective group.

 1.3.6 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs which decide final standings in Masters.